vosaul/status.im/source/docs/index.md

 layout: first_page
 id: introduction
 partial: first_page
-title: Welcome to Status
+title: Status Technical Documentation
 ---

-## Who We Are
+# Technical Documentation

+Wlecome to our documentation pages!
+We know it's the most important thing for growing our distributed ecosystem...

 Status is an open source community of people committed to building better decentralised tools for web3, and making sure that everyone across the world can access these tools directly from their pockets.

+> Writing "non-technical" documentation is a little besides the point, because our culture is _technical_.
+Develeoper discussions and tutorials are an essential part of our community, and should not be obscured or downplayed.
+Status is building an optimistic future and we are doing it ourselves with skills we are teaching each other.
+This fact should be celebrated!
+In fact, the discussions about technical matters can be liberating and self-empowering.
+Sincere, it is in the slow accumulation of technical knowledge and skills that we can become excited about the future again.

-Status the app is how we implement in practical reality our vision of a more open, accessible and equitable internet for everyone: a brand new place where you can
+[Status the app](../about/) is how we implement in practical reality our vision of a more open, accessible and equitable internet for everyone: a brand new place where you can

 1. **Say** what's on your mind without fear of censorship.
 2. **Play** with a new world of decentralised applications, creating all kinds of new value.